How to Exhibit Your Work at a CFA Micro Gallery

 The two images below illustrate how your photograph is affected by the focal length of your camera lens.
 The model didn't move and nothing was changed except the focal length and distance between the lens and the subject.
 The shorter 20mm lens distorts the subject especially at the close distance that you would use to photograph your work.
 The longer 200mm lens is a better choice for the model and your artwork.
 Both images are Copyright photographer Dan Vojtěch and published here with his permission.
 More examples of focal length effects, and Dan's outstanding photography.

-You can buy a cardboard or laminated plastic card that has been coated with a specific shade of gray that reflects a specific amount of light falling onto it that is midway between the lightest and darkest tones that your camera can use.
-The two primary purposes are to 1. help your camera's light meter determine accurate exposure for your artwork, and other subjects that reflect light, and 2. serve as a reference for accurate color.
+You can buy a cardboard or laminated plastic card that has been printed with a gray pigment or ink that reflects a specific amount of light (18%) falling onto it that is midway between the lightest and darkest tones that your camera can use.
+The two primary purposes are to 1. help your camera's light meter determine accurate exposure for your artwork, and other subjects that reflect light, and 2. serve as a reference for acceptably accurate color.

-1. Exposure: Most light meters are calibrated to read the "middle" reflectance accurately.
+- 1. Exposure: Most light meters are calibrated to read the "middle" reflectance accurately.
 If you place a gray card at your artwork, and take a reading of only the card with your in-camera light meter or separate hand-held meter, the exposure should be correct regardless of whether your artwork is mostly very light tones or very dark tones.
 For example, let's say you're photographing your painting of a snow scene where everything is mostly white and a few light gray tones.
 If you just point your camera or light meter at the painting and release the shutter, your image of your snow scene will be mostly gray.
 (That will happen with real life snow scenes too!)

-Here's what to do: If you have a gray card, lean it against your painting as close to it as possible.
+- Here's what to do: If you have a gray card, lean it against your painting as close to it as possible.
 Move your camera so close to the gray card that that all you see in the viewfinder or on the camera's screen is the gray card.
 Don't worry about focusing; it doesn't matter with the gray card.
 If you can set your camera to "M" manual exposure, set the f-stop (aperture) and shutter speed to what it says in the display and write it down so that you can use that setting later, as long as the light remains the same.
 If your camera does not have a Manual exposure setting, with most digital cameras you can slightly depress the shutter release and hold the pressure to keep the exposure.
 Then, take the gray card out of the way, back up to get the full painting in your viewfinder or on the screen, and release the shutter.
 If you do not have a gray card, just blast away at different exposure settings until you see something that looks okay.
 Much better to use a gray card.

-2. Color: Most of today's digital cameras do a fairly good job of automatically correcting color for major color differences such as daylight and artificial indoor lighting ("tungsten"), but when it comes to your artwork, you need better color accuracy.
+- 2. Color: Most of today's digital cameras do a good job of automatically correcting color for major color differences such as daylight and artificial indoor lighting ("tungsten"), but when it comes to your artwork, you need better color accuracy.